 The Nabaztag is a WiFi enabled ambient device shaped like a bunny.
 It has moveable ears, a speaker, several LEDs, and a button on its head.
 The second generation (the one I have) also has a microphone, an RFID sensor, and supports MP3 audio streams.

-These Nabaztag bunnies rely on a central server to function.
+These Nabaztag bunnies rely on a server to function.
 Originally the company that produced these things provided for one but after they went bankrupt in 2009, thousands of these devices were rendered useless.

 Luckily, various alternative servers were developed.
 These servers often make use of plugins to give the connected bunnies certain abilities.
 Extending your bunny with new capabilities requires some programming skills if there is no existing plugin that already does what you want.